 How do you define “risk?”
 And how does risk factor into your important business decisions?
 The answers to these two questions determine our decisions and actions, and either hold us back or allow us to move forward.
 Yet, many business executives do not have a clear concept of what risk is, or how to use it to make good decisions.

 In-depth research on expert entrepreneurs has revealed that these individuals view risk in a somewhat unique way—and one that is different from the typical corporate perspective.
 We can all learn from this.
 In fact, it provides a two-dimensional view of risk that is helpful to each of us in both our personal and professional lives.

-During this short webinar presentation, Steven Gold, Professor of Entrepreneurship Practice at Babson Executive and Enterprise Education, will describe the two types of risk we all encounter, the relevant questions we should be asking ourselves, and the impact that such knowledge can have on company culture.
+During this recorded presentation, Steven Gold, Professor of Entrepreneurship Practice at Babson Executive and Enterprise Education, describes the two types of risk we all encounter, the relevant questions we should be asking ourselves, and the impact that such knowledge can have on company culture.

 - How do you define risk?
 If so many of our business decisions are based on prospective risks and benefits, we need to answer this question in order to be making the best decisions.
 Can you think of the two definitions of risk?
 We’ll present both of these definitions as a basis for our discussion.

 - Given this fresh perspective on risk, what are the questions that we should be asking ourselves in order to make the best decisions and take the right actions?
 How do these questions integrate with our business processes?